Are you wondering how Theatrical Romantic Body Type looks and how to style it?

 This article has all the answers!

 The two Oscar winner, charming Vivien Leigh, is considered the leading representative of the Theatrical Romantic character.
-Looking closely at her face, we will see the worrier hidden behind a gentle, feminine beauty.
+Looking closely at her face, we see the worrier hidden behind a gentle, feminine beauty.
 The masculine element Yang (divine male) makes the faces of theatrical romantic women no longer just gentle romantic; they become intriguing and significant.
 A seductive, sensual appearance replaces delicate beauty.

 Kibbe himself called the representatives of this type “femme fatale“.
 They have a striking appearance with expressive facial features.